18F/dev-environment-standardization/pages/languages/ruby.md

 This will install the gems listed in the file.
 For more instructions and detailed usage information, see the
 [`gem` User Guide](http://guides.rubygems.org/command-reference/).

+## Speeding Up the Installation Process

+Many times a gem will include a large amount of documentation with it for use in the command line.
+While useful, this documentation is usually found online and it also slows down the installation process of the gem, sometimes significantly.
+In order to speed things up for yourself, consider disabling the installation of the gem documentation by creating or modifying a `.gemrc` file in your home directory and adding the following line to it:

+`gem: --no-document`

+This is especially helpful when working in projects with a lot of external dependencies as it will greatly speed up the setup process when it comes time to install the necessary gems related to it.

 # Managing Project Dependencies